ska-telescope/ska-uksrc-cluster-gitops/docs/srcnet-deployment-guide.md

   - path: secret.yaml
   ```

-Now create a `jupyterhub-values.yaml` as per the example, updating the values to match your CName / hostname.
+Create a `jupyterhub-values.yaml` as per the example, updating the values to match your CName / hostname.

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2